engineyard/ey-docs/pages/deploy-node.md

 		  }
 		}

 2. Write your application in `app.js` or `server.js`.
     If you don't have an application, try the "node-basic-app" example application.

-<h3 id="topic6">Example application (node-basic-app)</h3>
+3. Test your application locally.

+4. Push your application files to a git repository.

+<h3 id="topic6">The node-basic-app example application</h3>

-The example application here is the same as the [express one](http://expressjs.com/), except for a modification: the port that the application is running on is set using the environment variable `PORT`.
+This is the example application for the node-basic-app.
+This application is very similar to the [Express](http://expressjs.com/) example.
+One modification is that the port that the application is running on is set using the environment variable `PORT`.

     javascript
     var express = require('express');